Overview

 Bull Case

-• GHO stablecoin launched on Aptos via CCIP, adding revenue diversification
+• GHO stablecoin on Aptos via CCIP, adding multi-chain revenue diversification

 Bear Case